 WYG was commissioned by Nuneaton and Bedworth Borough Council to assess the likely significant effects of the policies set out in the Borough Plan, Publication Draft.
-This report provides information to inform an Assessment of Likely Significant Effect (ALSE) under Regulation 102 of the Conservation of Habitats and Species Regulations 2010 (as amended).
+This report provides information to inform an Assessment of Likely Significant Effect (ALSE) under Regulation 105 of the Conservation of Habitats and Species Regulations 2017 (Her Majesty's Stationery Office (HMSO), 2017).
 This assessment will be completed by the Borough Council as decision maker and therefore competent authority under the Habitats Regulations for the purposes of this assessment.

-This assessment considers the likely significant effects of the proposed Borough Plan, Publication Draft on the River Mease Special Area of Conservation (SAC) and Ensors Pool SAC .
+This assessment considers the Likely Significant Effects (LSE) of the proposed Borough Plan, Publication Draft on the River Mease Special Area of Conservation (SAC) and Ensors Pool SAC.

-The assessment was undertaken using guidance published by the European Commission (EC, 2001), to ensure that it is compliant with the relevant legislation.
+The assessment was undertaken using guidance published by the European Commission (European Commission (EC), 2001), to ensure that it is compliant with the relevant legislation.